Universal Algebra in UniMath: Surveying the code

 Turning now to equational algebras, we do not have to start the construction again from scratch: within the displayed category formalism we can identify the ``substructure'' of algebras over shSets satisfying a system of equations.
-In other terms, we can take for equational algebras the layer over the category of shSets made of the \emph{full displayed subcategory} of the displayed category of algebras identified by the type \verb|is_eqalgebra|.
-Again, proving displayed univalence for this layer is not difficult, so that the total category of equational algebras over a system of equations is univalent, as required.
+In other terms, we can \preparalink{https://archive.softwareheritage.org/swh:1:cnt:50ca81bb47afef13a535f00f95b62cfa6e23a388;origin=https://github.com/amato-gianluca/UniMath;visit=swh:1:snp:c840c96e2c4f3571fd3082b82697cbaaac480f2c;anchor=swh:1:rel:1db4fad6810e17a5a9dcaa0563a43b566aaca252;path=/UniMath/CategoryTheory/categories/Universal_Algebra/EqAlgebras.v;lines=37}take for equational algebras the layer over the category of shSets made of the {full displayed subcategory} of the displayed category of algebras identified by the type \preparalink{https://archive.softwareheritage.org/swh:1:cnt:4477e7c93eaf7aed2b05b91cb5ac08f96e754718;origin=https://github.com/amato-gianluca/UniMath;visit=swh:1:snp:c840c96e2c4f3571fd3082b82697cbaaac480f2c;anchor=swh:1:rel:1db4fad6810e17a5a9dcaa0563a43b566aaca252;path=/UniMath/Algebra/Universal/EqAlgebras.v;lines=19-20}\lncode{|is\_eqalgebra|}.

+Again, \preparalink{https://archive.softwareheritage.org/swh:1:cnt:50ca81bb47afef13a535f00f95b62cfa6e23a388;origin=https://github.com/amato-gianluca/UniMath;visit=swh:1:snp:c840c96e2c4f3571fd3082b82697cbaaac480f2c;anchor=swh:1:rel:1db4fad6810e17a5a9dcaa0563a43b566aaca252;path=/UniMath/CategoryTheory/categories/Universal_Algebra/EqAlgebras.v;lines=26-35}proving displayed univalence for this layer is not difficult, so that the total category of equational algebras over a system of equations is univalent, as required.

-Finally, we rephrase the universal property of the term algebra shown in §~\ref{term}: we can state its initiality in the category of algebras over a given $\sigma$ by means of the proof-term made of the of the algebra itself and the contractibility of out-going homomorphisms, previously constructed.
+Finally, we rephrase the universal property of the term algebra shown in Section \ref{sec:term}: we can state its initiality in the category of algebras over a given $\sigma$ by means of the \preparalink{https://archive.softwareheritage.org/swh:1:cnt:633f4e825754b7d1a89bd0cb4997e20c565dc1c5;origin=https://github.com/amato-gianluca/UniMath;visit=swh:1:snp:c840c96e2c4f3571fd3082b82697cbaaac480f2c;anchor=swh:1:rel:1db4fad6810e17a5a9dcaa0563a43b566aaca252;path=/UniMath/CategoryTheory/categories/Universal_Algebra/Algebras.v;lines=176-182}proof-term made of the of the algebra itself and the contractibility of out-going homomorphisms, previously constructed.